Invariant sets for QMF functions: Concluding remarks

+That \eqref{eq: condition (b)} holds for the $p$ that we constructed in the previous section follows from that this $p\equiv 1$ on an open interval containing 0.
+That the equality in \eqref{eq: condition (a)} holds almost everywhere for this $p$ follows from that for every $p$ and \emph{every} $\xi_0\in [0,1]$, we have (see \cite{Gun10})

-The discovery of continuous $p$ for which $\sum_{k \in \mathbb{Z}} \hat{\Phi}_p(\xi+k)=1$ fails precisely on a set of measure zero was made in \cite{DGH00}.
-The term ``inaccessible'' set comes from \cite{Gun07}, where the example from \cite{DGH00} is included in a class of such invariant sets obtained from subshifts of finite type.
-This paper describes their structure completely.
+The discovery of continuous $p$ for which $\sum_{k \in \mathbb{Z}} \hat{\Phi}_p(\xi+k)=1$ fails on a set of measure zero was made in \cite{DGH00}.
+The notion of an inaccessible invariant set comes from \cite{Gun07}, where the example from \cite{DGH00} is included in a class of such invariant sets obtained from subshifts of finite type.
+In this paper we have described their structure completely.